-In 2022, our Sustainability team engaged the same consultant to update the feasibility assessment to reflect all relevant Scope 1, 2, and 3 emissions that were not measured in 2019.
-Soon after receiving the updated assessment, the Sustainability team moved out of the operations division of the company and into the Strategy division.
-Along with this move, came the opportunity to align our carbon neutrality roadmap with a larger enterprise strategy that will include all operating companies.
-More specifically, CY 2023 has been spent improving our GHG data collection process and analysis tools and exploring Enterprise-wide transition pathways to Net Zero by 2040 and associated interim targets.
+In 2022 and 2023, our Sustainability team engaged the same consultant to update the feasibility assessment to reflect all relevant Scope 1, 2, and 3 emissions that were not measured in 2019.
+In 2023, the Sustainability team moved out of the operations division and into the Strategy division.
+With that, the opportunity to align our carbon neutrality roadmap with all operating companies became possible.
+More specifically, CY 2023 was spent improving our GHG data collection process, analysis tools and exploring Enterprise-wide transition pathways to Net Zero by 2040 and associated interim targets.
 Out of this work, will come a detailed roadmap to achieve Net Zero by 2040, 10 years ahead of the Paris Climate Accord.